 , Rector of The Church of Saint Martin-in-the-Fields

-Mr. Robert E. Coughlin, President of Saint Martin's Guild of Change Ringers
+The Late Mr. Robert E. Coughlin, Founder of Saint Martin's Guild of Change Ringers

 , Mistress of Saint Mark's Bells